-As required by the Clean Water Act and resultant local regulations, including Herriman City Municipal Separate Storm Sewer Systems (MS4) Permit, those who develop land are required to build and maintain systems to minimize litter and contaminants in stormwater runoff that pollute waters of the State.
+As required by the Clean Water Act and resultant local regulations, including Herriman City's Municipal Separate Storm Sewer Systems (MS4) Permit, those who develop land are required to build and maintain systems to minimize contaminates in runoff and litter that pollute waters of the State.

-This Long-Term Stormwater Management Plan (LTSWMP) describes the systems, operations and the minimum standard operating procedures (SOPs) necessary to manage pollutants originating from or generated on this property.
-Any activities or site operations at this property that contaminate water entering the City's stormwater system and generate loose litter must be prohibited, unless SOPs are written to manage those activities or operations, and amended into this LTSWMP.
+The Long-Term Stormwater Management Plan (LTSWMP) describes the systems, operations and the minimum standard operating procedures (SOPs) necessary to manage pollutants originating or generated at the Mock Business Property.
+Any other activities or site operations at this property, that contaminate water entering the City's stormwater system must be prohibited, unless SOPs are written to manage those activities or operations, and this plan is amended to include those SOPs..

-The Jordan River is impaired and but a TMDL has not been determined.
-The LTSWMP is aimed at addressing these impairments in addition to all other pollutants that can be generated by this property.
+The Jordan River is impaired but a TMDL has not been determined.
+The LTSWMP is aimed at addressing current impairments in addition to all other pollutants that can be generated by this property.